-Mac Danford is an adjunct professor in the Department of Finance and Real Estate at Colorado State University where he teaches legal and ethical issues in business.
+Mac Danford is an adjunct Master Instructor in the Department of Finance and Real Estate at Colorado State University where he teaches legal and ethical issues in business.
 Mac earned his Bachelor of Arts in political science from Colorado State University, and his Juris Doctor from the University of Denver.